 The Latin legal doctrine ‘ex turpi causa non oritur actio’ declares that a person cannot pursue or benefit from a legal remedy, where that remedy arises because of the same person’s own illegal or dishonorable act.
-This judicial maxim is traditionally applied in the law of torts and contracts, but it also extends to the world of estates.
-Specifically, the doctrine applies to persons looking to inherit from a deceased’s estate or benefit from a deceased person’s death.
+It is a rule of equity which promotes fairness and justice by prohibiting wrongdoers from benefitting from their own indecencies.
+The judicial maxim is traditionally applied in the law of torts and contracts, but it also extends to the world of estates and inheritance.
+Specifically, the doctrine applies to persons looking to inherit from a deceased’s estate or to benefit in some way from a deceased person’s death.

-In Canada, and in most common law jurisdictions around the world, when a person commits a crime that results in another person’s death, the wrongdoer is precluded from receiving any inheritance from the deceased’s estate (or receiving any benefit resulting from death such as insurance proceeds) which they may have otherwise been entitled to receive.
+In Canada, and in most common law jurisdictions around the world, when a person commits a crime that results in another person’s death, the transgressor is precluded from receiving any inheritance from the deceased’s estate (or receiving any benefit resulting from death, such as insurance proceeds) which they may have otherwise been entitled to receive.

 This is commonly known as the “Forfeiture Rule”, or the more fearsome-sounding “Slayer Rule”.